Satirist posting on Facebook

 Soheil Babadi, a computer engineer, was arrested on May 22, 2012 after he posted satirical comments on Facebook.
 He was held for more than 200 days in Ward 2-A of Tehran’s Evin Prison, which is controlled by the Islamic Revolutionary Guards Corps (IRGC).
 During that time he was tortured and denied basic rights, according to an open letter he wrote from prison on September 7, 2013 [Persian link].

 There are many examples of the cruelty and arbitrary nature of Iran’s judiciary system and its security agencies, and its use of terror to govern.
-But Babadi’s case also provides a good example of the Islamic Republic’s irrationality.
-He was charged with grave crimes, including “conspiracy against national security,” for writing a satirical piece that could not possibly justify such a charge.
+But Babadi’s case also provides a good example of the Islamic Republic’s irrationality too.
+He was charged with grave crimes, including “conspiracy against national security,” for writing satires.
+Hiis punishment was in no way consistent with the crimes.
 The words of his letter provide a vivid picture of how he was treated.

 “In May 2011, I posted 10 short pieces of satire on a Facebook page called the ‘Campaign to Remind Shiites about Imam Naghi [the 10th Shia imam]’ without using any insulting words,” he wrote in his letter.
 “A year later I was arrested by the IRGC’s Intelligence Corps without a warrant and was held in Ward 2-A, the IRGC’s exclusive detention center, and beaten and interrogated for 24 hours.”